MariaBamundo/NipperAPI/README.md

 4) Type http://127.0.0.1:49496/index.html into you browser's search bar

 5) Use the buttons and search bar to organize and display specific data

+6) To stop the node server from running use "control c" from the terminal